 HistoryThe Shaftesbury Theatre was the last to be built on the famous Shaftesbury Avenue, opening in 1911 under the name of the New Prince’s Theatre, later to become the Prince’s Theatre.
 Although the theatre today seats a total of 1400, in its earliest days the seating capacity was a whopping 2392, making it one of the largest in the capital.
 The defining feature of the theatre in its first few decades was the D’Oyly Carte Opera Company, who found great success at the Shaftesbury with their productions of Gilbert and Sullivan’s comic operas.
 These began in 1919 and carried on throughout the 1920s, returning once more to delight audiences in 1942.
 In between runs other plays were performed, such as Diplomacy and the Rose of Persia, with the former starring theatre legend Basil Rathbone.

 In recent decades the Shaftesbury Theatre has aligned itself with a more musical output.
 Hairspray, Flashdance the Musical and transatlantic smash Rock of Ages have all been hits for the theatre in the past few years.
 Tim Rice's latest musical From Here to Eternity played a disappointingly short run before the theatre housed Chichester's revival of The Pajama Game.
-The Shaftesbury is now home to the UK premiere of Broadway sensation Memphis starring soul diva Beverley Knight.
+Later, Broadway sensation Memphis starring soul diva Beverley Knight ran at the venue.

 - The Illusionists, opened 14 Nov 2015, closed 03 Jan 2016

 - Memphis, opened 09 Oct 2014, closed 31 Oct 2015

 - The Pajama Game, opened 02 May 2014, closed 13 Sep 2014

 - From Here To Eternity, opened 30 Sep 2013, closed 29 Mar 2014